 To say it’s a stressful situation is an understatement.
-Let’s avoid that situation with five helpful fixes from Total Merchant Supply.
+Let’s avoid that situation with five helpful fixes to common POS problems from Total Merchant Supply.
 We have been in business for 20 years and counting.
 In that time, we have seen a whole host of tech calls from customers freaking out, convinced their POS system is possessed or is about to die on them—only to find out that a simple fix cleared it up in no time.
-Knowing how to fix these problems yourself can save you the time and stress of waiting to talk to tech support.
+Knowing how to do point-of-sale troubleshooting for these problems yourself can save you the time and stress of waiting to talk to tech support.
 While there is no guarantee these solutions will solve the problem every time it happens, it will ensure that when you do have to call the tech support line, it is for a legitimate concern.

 Issue: The Thermal POS Receipt Printer Is Only Printing Blank Receipts